ulianatoporkova/Melody/README.md

 # Melody
 A training project from GloAcademy

+# Technologies:
+- HTML
+- CSS
+- JavaScript